rebelloV/ctzn-extended/README.md

-# CTZN (pronounced "Citizen")
+# CTZN Extended ("CTZN" pronounced "Citizen")

-A decentralized social network with a strong focus on building communities.
+CTZN is a decentralized social network with a strong focus on building communities initally created by Paul Frazee, CTZN Extended is a new fork created by early CTZN user, Joe Harley, to teach himself about JavaScript and improve upon the original CTZN platform (think what C++ is to C!)

-**Features**
+**Standard CTZN Features**

 - Status feeds with 256 character limits but the ability to post "extended text" with no limit (shows on expand).
 - Social following and moderated communities.